NonceGeek/supabase-glacier-syncer/README.md

 # supabase-glacier-syncer
-Sync Data between glacier and supabase.
+Sync Data between glacier and supabase, and search directly by glacier.